Change Your Image

 47 Ronin (2013)

 47 Ronin is a highly fictionalized take on the story of the 47 ronin who took revenge on a court official who had the 47's leader commit seppuku.
 In the film, Keanu Reeves portrays Kai, a half-British Half-Japanese outcast who is called upon by Oishi, the leader of the 47.
 The 47 seek revenge on Lord Kira, who also has an evil witch (Rinko Kikuchi) serving under him, who killed their master.

 The movie itself looks absolutely phenomenal, with amazing visual effects, an emotional and gripping musical score, and strong performances from Keanu and Hiroyuki Sanada, who portrays Oishi.
 The major problem that i saw with the movie was that, it was over way too fast.
 They left out important character development for the witch and a few other characters, which really could have added more emotional flame to the film.
 Plus, the movie overall could have easily been twenty, thirty minutes longer.
 If it were, i would say it can rank alongside 13 Assassins and The Last Samurai.
-The script was well-written (some cheesy lines, but overall pretty good), Carl Erik Rinsch's directing was good but had a few too many cut-aways.
+The script was well-written in terms of dialogue (some cheesy lines), but the overall script was devoid of real depth and thought.
+Then, Carl Erik Rinsch's directing was actually pretty good, but had a few too many cut-aways.

-47 Ronin is an extremely action-packed samurai/fantasy epic that is something you don't want to miss on the big-screen.
+47 Ronin is an extremely action-packed samurai/fantasy epic that is something you don't want to miss on the big-screen (for a cheap price).
 Though, if you want to see something award-worthy in terms of writing and directing, hope for a Director's/Extended cut on disc, for you won't find it here.
 But great performances, visual effects and emotion really help make this movie stand out, even with The Desolation of Smaug as competition.

 A Decent-Good, Demonic Thriller